 From tendering period to the work completion, the contractor shall be subject to the payment of several costs, in particular the cost of providing the specifications, appraised fees, costs of transporting petroleum products, environmental audit fees in the event of an assignment, costs associated with environmental damage, persons and their property, at the renewal fee.

 Without prejudice to other taxes, determined by law, the contractor and its subsidiaries, consultants and subcontractors shall be exempted from the corporate income tax.
-The Tax Directorate and Custom Department issues the exemption certificate to such parties.
+The Tax Directorate and Custom Department issues the exemption certificate to these parties.

 Tax for exploration